picuu/storybook-components-library-sample/README.md

 Install the [vite-plugin-dts](https://www.npmjs.com/package/vite-plugin-dts) plugin as dev dependency.

 Add the plugin to the `vite.config` file with the option `{ rollupTypes: true }` as this will export all files in one declaration file.
+Also add the `exclude` option with the values you'll see below.

 If your `tsconfig.json` file is named differently, you will need to add this option as well to the `dts` plugin `tsconfigPath: './tsconfig.app.json'`.